 Is The Southwest Performance Card Right For You?

 If you have a small business and fly Southwest with any frequency then the Performance Card is a no brainer.
-To start, the card has an incredible welcome bonus that could get you close to $1,000 worth of travel on Southwest (and if you have the Companion Pass, potentially twice as much).
+To start, the card has an incredible welcome bonus that could get you over $900 worth of travel on Southwest (and if you have the Companion Pass, potentially twice as much).

 On an ongoing basis the card is worth it as well.
 It has a $199 annual fee, but offers 9,000 points per year (which I value at ~$120), plus four upgraded boardings per year, an incredible wifi benefit, and more.
 This card should pay for itself for anyone who flies Southwest with any frequency.